Azure/AppService/_posts/2024-7-15-Using Managed Identity DaaS storage accounts.md

 - Compatibility: Managed Identity for storage accounts can be used with applications hosted on both Windows and Linux App Service plans.

 ### Usage Details
+1. Navigate to your App Service web app in the Azure Portal.
+2. Select **Diagnose and Solve problems**.
-In the Diagnose and Solve blade for a web app, navigate to the **Diagnostic Tools** category and select the **Collect Memory Dump** option.
-Here, you will see the **Authentication** setting, under the storage account name, which displays the authentication method used to connect to the storage account.
+3. Navigate to the **Diagnostic Tools** category and select the **Collect Memory Dump** option.
+4. Here, you will see the **Authentication** setting, under the storage account name, which displays the authentication method used to connect to the storage account.
 If your application is preconfigured with a storage account, you might encounter a warning indicating the use of **Account Key or SAS** based authentication to connect to the storage account.

 > ![]({{site.baseurl}}/media/2024/07/daas-storage-account.png)